Estimating the Joint Probability of Scenario Parameters with Gaussian Mixture Copula Models: EXPERIMENT

 \subsection{RESULTS}

 In the first step, we estimated the marginal distributions $F_j(x_j)$ of our real-world scenario datasets using KDE with Gaussian kernels, where the bandwidth was selected according to Scott’s rule \cite{scott_optimal_1979}.
-While parametric methods could also be employed (see section \ref{sec:estimation}), we opted for a non-parametric approach due to the presence of multimodality and non-Gaussian components in the data.
+While parametric methods could also be employed (see Section \ref{sec:estimation}), we opted for a non-parametric approach due to the presence of multimodality and non-Gaussian components in the data.
 KDE offers the flexibility to capture such complex distributions more effectively.
 Fig. \ref{fig:pdfs} shows the estimated densities obtained using this procedure for the Follow Lead Emergency Brake scenario, along with the original marginal distributions represented as histograms.

-In the second step, the MAP procedure for the estimation of the dependencies $\Theta$ among the scenario parameters has been carried out using the Adam Optimizer with the default learning rate of $1E^{-3}$ \cite{kingma_adam_2014}.
-The best-fit GMCM and GMM have been obtained on both datasets, wherein the number of components has been chosen to be four.
-An automated selection using criteria like the Bayesian Information Criterion (BIC) is proposed for future work (see section \ref{sec:conclusion}).
+In the second step, the MAP procedure for the estimation of the dependencies $\Theta$ among the scenario parameters was carried out using the Adam optimizer with the default learning rate of $10^{-3}$ \cite{kingma_adam_2014}.
+The GMCMs were trained on both datasets with four mixture components.
+An automated selection using criteria such as the Bayesian Information Criterion (BIC) is proposed for future work (see Section~\ref{sec:conclusion}).

+To ensure a fair comparison, we matched the GMM component count to a comparable compute-time budget measured on the same machine.
+Specifically, we ran the four-component GMCM five times and used the median wall-clock time as the budget.
+We then chose the GMM component count so that its median wall-clock time (over five runs) matched this budget most closely.
+This procedure was applied independently to each dataset, resulting in GMMs with twelve components for the \textit{Follow Lead Vehicle Emergency Brake} dataset and ten components for the \textit{Deceleration} dataset.
+All experiments were run on a machine with an Intel Core i7-1365U (10~cores/12~threads) and 32~GB RAM running Windows~11.
+No GPU acceleration was used.

-To illustrate the achieved expressive power of the GMCM, we visualize the bivariate marginal distribution of \textbf{LeadVehicle Init HeadwayTime (s)} and \textbf{Ego InitSpeed Ve0 (kph)} via density heatmaps.
+To illustrate the achieved expressive power of the GMCM, we visualize the bivariate marginal distribution of \textbf{LeadVehicle Init HeadwayTime (s)} and \textbf{Ego InitSpeed Ve0 (kph)} from the \textit{Follow Lead Vehicle Emergency Brake} dataset via density heatmaps.
 Fig. \ref{fig:heatmap} compares the original data distribution—which appears multimodal with non-Gaussian modes—with the estimated densities from the GMCM, the GMM, and the GCM.
-Visual inspection of the bivariate density heatmaps suggests that the GMCM most accurately captures the real data distribution.